summercms/valuestore/README.md

 [![StyleCI](https://styleci.io/repos/53952776/shield?branch=master)](https://styleci.io/repos/53952776)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/valuestore.svg?style=flat-square)](https://packagist.org/packages/spatie/valuestore)

-This package makes it easy to store and retrieve some values.
-Stores values are saved as a json in a file.
+This package makes it easy to store and retrieve some loose values.
+Stored values are saved as a json file.

 It can be used like this: